|

-Improving Grass Root Growth Tips and Techniques
+Improving Grass Root Growth -

-Several important cultural practices are important for developing deep and far reaching roots.
-Below are some of the more important practices used for improving grass root growth. - Mowing Height -Mowing height may affects root depth more than anything else.
-As a rule, the higher the grass is cut, the deeper the roots go.
-Most people cut their lawn too low.
+Most people cut their lawns too low.
 Tall fescue, bluegrass, ryegrass, and a few species of warm season grasses can be maintained at 3 to 4 inches all year.
 Deeper roots help grasses to endure heat and environment stress much easier as well.

-A product called Turface was developed by the sports industry for use clay baseball infields.
+A product called Turface was developed by the sports industry for use on clay baseball infields.
 It is applied to infields because of its ability to quickly absorb large quantities of rain water without becoming slippery.
 Its water and air retention capabilities has made it a great product for use on lawns and in container gardens, as well as artificial soil in bonsai plants and aquariums.
 About the size of large fertilizer granules, it absorbs 10 times its weight in water and evenly releases the water over time.
 It can be expensive for large lawns, but it doesn’t break down after it is applied.
 Once applied and worked into the soil, it is permanent.
 This is a great option if you use your lawn for activities such as weddings, social gatherings or other activities.
 I know of a number of outdoor wedding that were saved with Turface.
-Sandy soil doesn’t retain water well.
-Incorporating organic matter provides nutrients and greatly increases water retention.
-In extremely sandy soil, adding organic matter to form a 50/50 mix in the top six inches of soil may be needed. - Use the Correct Fertilizer- Slow release fertilizers will distribute nutrients over time as opposed to fast release fertilizers.
-All mineral, fast release fertilizers are inexpensive, but all the ingredients release at the same time.
-Due to the high salt content, they must be watered in to keep from burning.
-Depending on conditions, as much as 80 percent can leach below the root zone.

-Fertilization is a science and knowledge is the key to maintaining your lawn successfully.
-For developing a good lawn fertility plan, click on the fertilization and organic pages to see how they are best used. - Soil pH- Different grass species can have a slightly different pH that they grow best in.
+• Soil pH- Different grass species can have a slightly different pH that they grow best in.
 Adjusting the pH is not difficult.
 First, check the soil pH by submitting a soil sample through your county extension office or by using an over-the-counter soil pH kit.
 These over-the-counter kits are not as accurate, but they will give you an estimate of your soil pH conditions.

 Remember that organic matter is usually at or near neutral pH.
 If your pH is only slightly off, the addition of organic matter may fix it.
 If not, either limestone (for acidic soils) or sulfur (for alkaline soils) may be needed.
 These can be purchased at your local home and garden store.